Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Summary and Outlook

-For unimodal Gaussian distribution and positive $\lambda_2$ the scenario of the possible transitions is reported in Fig. \ref{fig:uni_pos}.
-In particular, we observe that the incoherent state looses stability via a super-critical Hopf bifurcation by giving rise to two asymmetric clusters at the same critical coupling found for the usual Kuramoto model \cite{Kuramoto2012}.
-In this context the FS regime, corresponding to all the oscillators located in the main minimum of the potential, remains stable even for very negative $\lambda_1$ values and it looses stability abruptly exhibiting a discontinous transition to the incoherent state at $\lambda_1^{(PS)}$.
-In the mean-field context, such transition is expected to occur at $\lambda_1^{(PS)}= - 2 \lambda_2$, whenever the minimum of $V(\phi)$, corresponding to $\phi=0$, disappears.
 As shown in Fig. \ref{fig:uni_neg}, for negative $\lambda_2$ and unimodal Gaussian distribution, we observe that the incoherent regime looses stability via a smooth transition giving rise to two equally populated phase clusters composed by oscillators with positive and negative natural frequencies, termed Uniform Clusters (UCs).
 On the other hand, starting from a synchonized initial condition at large $\lambda_1$, a two cluster state arises with equally populated clusters, each including oscillators with either positive or negative natural frequencies: the so-called Bimodal Clusters (BCs).
-The BCs are stable for $\lambda_1 > \lambda_1^{(D)}$, and disappear at $\lambda_1^{(D)}$ via a SN bifurcation, where the two clusters reach a perfect phase opposition.
-For smaller $\lambda_1$ coupling, a two cluster state is reformed but it cannot be considered anymore a BC, since now the oscillators in each cluster have mostly $\omega_i$ of a specific sign, but they can also include a few oscillators with $\omega_i$ of opposite signs (see Fig. \ref{fig:uni_neg} (c)).
-This new state becomes unstable at a definitely negative $\lambda_1^{(PS)}$.
-In this case, depending on the level of synchronization $\eta$ of the initial conditions, we observe two cluster states coexisting, which present SN bifurcations at smaller and smaller $\lambda_1^{(D)} >0$ values for decreasing $\eta$, followed by a two cluster state disappearing at $\lambda_1^{(PS)}$ that approaches zero for $\eta \to 0$ (as shown in Fig. \ref{fig:uni_neg_vari_eta}).
-Indeed for $\eta \to 0$ the continuous transition line obtained starting from the incoherent state is recovered, suggesting that no hysteretic behaviour is present in this context.
+The BCs are stable for $\lambda_1 > \lambda_1^{(\pi)}$, and disappear at $\lambda_1^{(\pi)}$ via the so-called $\pi$-transition : a SN bifurcation, where the two clusters reach a perfect phase opposition.
+This induces a vanishing of the order parameter as well as of the mean-field potential $V(\phi)$, thus giving rise to the abrupt transition.
+Immediately after, a two cluster state is reformed but it cannot be considered anymore a BC, since now the oscillators of the two previous clusters are mixed up.
+In particular, in each cluster we have mostly oscillators with $\omega_i$ of a specific sign, but there are also a few oscillators with $\omega_i$ of opposite signs (see Fig. \ref{fig:uni_neg} (c)).
+This new state becomes unstable at a definitely negative $\lambda_1$ value.
+In this case, depending on the level of synchronization $\eta$ of the initial conditions, we observe cluster states, which present $\pi$-transitions at smaller and smaller $\lambda_1^{(\pi)} >0$ values for decreasing $\eta$, followed by a two cluster state disappearing at $\lambda_1^{(PS)}$ that approaches $\lambda_1^{(AS)}$ for $\eta \to 0$ (as shown in Fig. \ref{fig:uni_neg_vari_eta}).
+Indeed for $\eta \to 0$ the $\pi$-transition disappears and the continuous transition obtained starting from the incoherent state is recovered, suggesting that no hysteretic behaviour is present in this context.